voinikyt/maven-gradle-training/2-maven/maven-multi/README.md

 ## Release the project

 ### 1. Start Nexus server as described in the deployment instructions
-Wait for:
-- Nexus to appear at http://localhost:8081/nexus
-- Gitea to appear at http://localhost:3000/

 ### 2. Attach the project to the local git server
 - 'cp -R git-dir/ .git`